EQUAL OPPORTUNITY IS THE LAW

-- Against any individual in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and
+- Against any individual in the United States on the basis of race, color, religion, sex including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, political affiliation or belief; or

-- Against any beneficiary of programs financially assisted under Title I of the Workforce Investment Act of 1998 (WIA), on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIA Title I- financially assisted program or activity.
+- Against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act of 2014, on the basis of the individual’s citizenship status, or participation in any WIOA Title I- financially assisted program or activity.

 The recipient must not discriminate in any of the following areas:

-- Deciding who will be admitted, or have access to any WIA Title I-financially assisted program or activity;
+- Deciding who will be admitted, or have access to any WIOA Title I-financially assisted program or activity;

 - Providing opportunities in, or treating any person with regard to, such a program or activity; or

 - Making employment decisions in the administration of, or in connection with such a program or activity.

 Recipients of federal financial assistance must take reasonable steps to ensure that communications with individuals are as effective as communications with others.
 This means that, upon request and at no cost to the individual, recipients are required to provide appropriate auxiliary aids and services to qualified individuals with disabilities.